gertjana/Loraley/README.md

 to start
- - optionally configure address/ports in application.conf
+ - optionally configure address/ports in your own configuration file
  - `sbt run` or
  - `sbt universal:packageBin` to create a zip distribution unpack and run `bin/loraley`
  - Alternative configuration (samples in conf/) can be passed on the commandline, relative to the current directory